yakobabada/search_Queries/README.md

 Summary
 -------
-1- The user searches a term using url request.
+1- The user searches a term using url request. <br />
-2- The application makes a request to the google .
+2- The application makes a request to the google . <br />
-3- Google replies with html.
+3- Google replies with html. <br />
-4- The application scrapes html and get list of links.
+4- The application scrapes html and get list of links. <br />
-4- the Application creates a response with the desired results in Json or xml format.
+4- the Application creates a response with the desired results in Json or xml format. <br />